User Authentication

 ...

-Then turn on Jetty JAAS debug-level logging, see Application Logs for example configuration.
+Turn on Jetty JAAS debug-level logging, see Application logs for example configuration that contains Jetty JAAS debug settings.

 -Dorg.eclipse.jetty.util.log.IGNORED=true